Ongevic/ECGS-THESIS-TEMPLATES/README.md

 # Workflow of thesis suggestions
-These templates will help students to finish their dissertations elegntly
+These templates will help students to finish their dissertations elegantly